Cowboys Return 18 Starters, Including 9 on Offense, 8 on Defense and 1 on Special Teams

-John Richardson takes over as cornerbacks coach for the Wyoming Cowboys in 2014 and will serve in that same role in 2015.
-He coached the North Dakota State cornerbacks in 2012 and `13.
-He has been a member of the NDSU staff since 2009, spending the 2009 and `10 seasons as a student assistant before becoming a graduate assistant coach in 2011.
-During his time on the NDSU coaching staff, the Bison won three consecutive national titles in 2011, `12 and `13.
+John Richardson took over as cornerbacks coach for the Wyoming Cowboys in 2014 and will serve in that same role in 2015.
+He coached the North Dakota State cornerbacks in 2012 and ‘13.
+He was a member of the NDSU staff since 2009, spending the 2009 and ‘10 seasons as a student assistant before becoming a graduate assistant coach in 2011.
+During his time on the NDSU coaching staff, the Bison won three consecutive national titles in 2011, ‘12 and ‘13.